hippo-digital/leeds-trinity-assessment-task/README.md

-# leeds-trinity-assessment-task
+# Welcome

-We want to provide the students with an independent task that can be done in around 45 minutes and will be able to be easily marked afterwards.
+This is a repo for an API that has been built with some deliberate issues and errors.

+This is part of a challenge set by Hippo to assess your ability and knowledge of coding and software engineering.

+If you are here to take part in the challenge, you are in the right place.
+Please head to the [client directory README.md](client/README.md) for further instruction and to get started.

+Good Luck!

-Please see the client directory README.md for student-facing instructions.
+Please see the  for instructions.